go-profiles/goprofiles/README.md

 $ go get -u github.com/go-profiles/goprofiles
 ```

 ### Running Go-Profiles

-First you need to define your Go-Profiles in a yaml file such as the following `profiles.yaml`:
+First you'll need to define your Go-Profiles in a yaml file such as the following `profiles.yaml`:

 ```yaml
 goprofiles: